 Patented Laser Tag System

-Battlefield Sports laser tag guns have become popular for live-action role-plays.
+Battlefield Sports laser tag gaming guns have become popular for live-action gaming.
 The Battlefield Sports laser gaming factory is in Australia.

-Many battlefield operators come there in search of their ultimate live gaming arsenal.
+Many battlefield operators seek out Battlefield Sports in search of the ultimate live-action gaming arsenal.

-The Battlefield Sports laser tag guns are famous for their ergonomic balance.
+The Battlefield Sports laser tag guns (also known as "Taggers" or "Phasers") are famous for their ergonomic balance.

 These gaming guns are not just functional, they are gaming props that look and feel authentic.

-The construction of a Battlefield Sports laser tag gun begins with its chassis or enclosure.
-Battlefield Sports offers two main types of frame: fiber-reinforced poly-carbonate or light-weight aluminum.
+Battlefield Sports offers two main types of frames: fiber-reinforced poly-carbonate or lightweight aluminum.

-The hull design reflects the different designs available, from compact Sub-Machine Guns to full-sized Sniper Rifles.
+The hull design reflects the different designs available, from compact Sub-Machine Guns (SMG) to full-sized Sniper Rifles.

 Seen [right] is the internals of the best-selling laser tagger, the Cobra.